Karabasf/Balanced-Field-Length/Readme.txt

 - Revise the code for more efficiency.
 Rewrite the hard coded sections to a more general approach
 - Maybe a backwards conversion from .NET 4.0 to .NET 3.5 for better compatibility

+Upcoming release information:
+- BFL is now inoperable due to cleaning

 Version information